tingxiao88/PowerRecon/README.md

 - [Shi Ting Xiao](https://www.github.com/tingxiao69)
 - [Tan Yu Hoe](https://www.github.com/tyh71)

-All of us are from the Diploma of Applied AI and Artficial Intelligence, Singapore Polytechnic's School of Computing.
+All of us are from the Diploma of Applied AI and Artificial Intelligence, Singapore Polytechnic's School of Computing.

 ---